gatherdata/gatherdata.github.com/developer/ubuntu.markdown

    * get the version appropriate for your host platform
 2. Download Ubuntu Desktop[2] ISO image
    * again, get the version appropriate for your host
+3. Launch VirtualBox
-3. Create a new Virtual Machine
+4. Create a new Virtual Machine
    * Name: whatever-you-prefer
    * Operating System: Linux
    * Version: Ubuntu
    * Memory: at least 1024MB
    * Storage: dynamic expanding, at least 8GB
-4. Attach Ubuntu ISO to the VM
+5. Attach Ubuntu ISO to the VM
    1. Select the Virtual Machine
    2. Click "Settings"
    3. Go to "Storage" section